Benchmarking neutrino-nucleus quasielastic scattering model predictions against a missing energy profile obtained using a monoenergetic neutrino beam: Results and discussion

 The effect of including both the NEUT cascade and \textsc{NucDeEx} deexcitation is shown in the right side of Figure~\ref{fig:MissE}.
 The ground-state $1p_{3/2}$ peak is well captured by the SF model but the SF$^{*}$ and ED-RMF models still overpredict the measurement.
 The effect of the deexcitation routine is to slightly shift strength from the tail of the distribution to the $1p_{3/2}$, with a more pronounced effect on the ED-RMF distribution.
 From Figure~\ref{fig:chi2_Nminus1_1NKO} (left), the effect of the deexcitation routine introduces minor changes to the tails of the SF and SF$^{*}$ models, and an overall reduction in the $\chi^{2}$ for the ED-RMF model. the SF$^{*}$ model with the 1NKO threshold owes more than half of its $\chi^{2}$ value to the first bin in the figure, which corresponds to the bin just above the $1p_{3/2}$ peak.
 This could indicate a missing source of strength in the transition between the $1p_{3/2}$ and $1s_{1/2}$ peaks.
 The $\chi^{2}$ values, given in Table~\ref{tab:model_config_chi2}, show that without the 1NKO threshold, only the SF model is accepted and the SF$^{*}$ and ED-RMF models are rejected.
 Including the 1NKO threshold, all models are accepted based on the $p$-value.

-In the discussion so far, we have selected ED-RMF as the RMF-based model.
+In the discussion so far, ED-RMF is used as the default RMF-based model.
 Other nucleon potential models, such as RPWIA, EDAI, and rEDAI, lead to only slight changes in the results (see Appendix~\ref{sec:ap:RMF-nuc-pots}).
 Furthermore, in the ED-RMF model, it is possible to vary the shell occupancies, as well as central values and widths of the Gaussian functions, as shown in Table.~\ref{tab:C12-RMF-Em-profile}.
-The impact of varying this parameterisation is discussed in Appendix~\ref{sec:ap:RMF-Em-profile}.
+The impact of varying this parameterization is discussed in Appendix~\ref{sec:ap:RMF-Em-profile}.

+Additionally, the impact of varying the FSI strength in the NEUT cascade is shown in Appendix~\ref{sec:ap:FSI_strength}.
+While this work uses the NEUT cascade, investigating other generator cascades, such as NuWro~\cite{NuWro} as shown in Ref.~\cite{Franco-Patino26}, is necessary to draw more general conclusions about how FSI affects agreement with the measurement.